buqeye/buqeye.github.io/index.md

-*Supported in part by the US Department of Energy, the National Science Foundation, and the SciDAC NUCLEI-3 project.*
+*Supported in part by the US Department of Energy, the National Science Foundation, and the SciDAC NUCLEI projects.*